Anahuacalli Museum: New Anahuacalli Spaces

 Patio Los Helechos: designed to enable the appreciation of the exuberant vegetation from the Ecological Space of the Anahuacalli Museum.

 Patio Palo Loco: open space, with an original, modern and poly-functional design.
-Located next to the visitor's entrance, it seems to welcome them to an Anahuacalli open to the community.
+Located next to the visitor's entrance.

 Las Piedras: pre-existing exterior infrastructure that was transformed for multiple uses.

 Cultural activities

 The Anahuacalli Museum, in addition to housing the Diego Rivera's collection and sketches of his mural paintings, also offers a variety of workshops for diverse audiences.
-These activities are part of the museum's mission, since they seek to promote the artistic creativity of the participants.

 The workshops are for artistic, environmental and multidisciplinary training.
 The offer includes face-to-face and online courses in various disciplines, such as: